microsoft/WhatTheHack/xxx-AzureRouteServer/Student/Challenge-03.md

 - You may use the following [BGP topology](./Resources/bgplayout.md) as an aid.
 - Click on the link to go to the configuration template to simulate your [SDWAN topology using Cisco CSR 1000v](./Resources/sdwancsr.md)

+> **Warning**
+>
+> Consider the BGP Topology and SDWAN deployment carefully and make sure your Vnet address space does not overlap with the Virtual Tunnel Interfaces on the configuration inside the boxes.

 ## Success Criteria